ENGINEER IN THE WOOD INDUSTRY

 WORLD OF BUSINESS AND ANALYSIS

-Module synthesizing knowledge of businesses, the sector and jobs / Working with human realities / In-depth analysis of a wood sector company
+Module synthesising knowledge of businesses, the sector and jobs / Working with human realities / Knowledge and analysis of a wood sector company

 25 ECTS